dmlc/xgboost/doc/gpu/index.rst

 The experimental parameter ``single_precision_histogram`` can be set to True to enable building histograms using single precision.
 This may improve speed, in particular on older architectures.

-The device ordinal can be selected using the ``gpu_id`` parameter, which defaults to 0.
+The device ordinal (which GPU to use if you have many of them) can be selected using the ``gpu_id`` parameter, which defaults to 0 (the first device reported by CUDA runtime).

 The GPU algorithms currently work with CLI, Python and R packages.
 See :doc:`/build` for details.